Value-added material (VAM) - Prime Video Tech Docs

 Metadata (MEC) references

-To successfully ingest VAM metadata, please ensure that you submit parent-level metadata for a movie asset first.
+To successfully ingest VAM metadata, please ensure that you submit parent-level metadata for a movie or season asset first.
 If VAM metadata is delivered prior to parent metadata, Prime Video systems will attempt to match them for 20 hours.
 If matching does not occur in that window, redelivery of VAM metadata will be required.

 Field name